NFL Rumors: League Could Be Pushing Oakland Raiders To Sign Colin Kaepernick After Gruden Hiring Controversy

-There are new NFL rumors pointing to a return for Colin Kaepernick, and this time it may by the league offices pulling the strings on his comeback.
+There are new NFL rumors pointing to a return for Colin Kaepernick, and this time it may be the league offices pulling the strings on his comeback.

 Kaepernick spent the entire 2017 season out of the league after no team took a chance on the former San Francisco 49ers quarterback.
 Backers say that Kaepernick is being blackballed from the league for sparking the leaguewide national anthem protest, and Kaepernick watched as quarterbacks with worse statistics and fewer accomplishment snagged both starting and backup jobs over him.